Liverpool Overhead Railway: Closure

 The railway was carried mainly on iron viaducts, with a corrugated iron decking onto which the tracks were laid.
 It was vulnerable to corrosion, especially as the steam-operated Docks Railway operated beneath some sections, despite the locomotives being fitted with chimney cowls which were intended to deflect the steam from the structure.
 Parts of the decking had become rusty on the surface, caused by steam and soot from the dock locomotives that passed underneath, mixing with rainwater to form an acid that began to corrode the metalwork.
 Drainage blockages combined with grit and constant vibration also played a part in the degradation of the structure.

 Alongside this deterioration of the railway, the company never made as much money as they had hoped.
 Passengers made shorter journeys over the years, with the average passenger value declining from 2d in 1897 to 1.7d in 1913.
 Electric trams were introduced and competed with the railway, reducing the number of people using it, and changes to ticketing increased operational costs for the company.

 A full-time maintenance team was employed solely for the Overhead Railway, but struggled to keep up with repairs, and costs began to rise steeply during the 1950s.
 In 1955, a survey discovered that repairs would be necessary in five years at a cost of £2 million.
 The company could not afford such costs and looked for financial support, from the Liverpool Corporation, the Mersey Docks and Harbour Board and British Railways.
 A number of attempts to rescue the railway and arrange a takeover took place over the next year but were ultimately unsuccessful.

-The company went into voluntary liquidation, despite still being reporting to be profitable for its shareholders, and was relieved of its statutory obligation to operate passenger services with the Liverpool Overhead Railway Act 1956.
+The company went into voluntary liquidation, despite still being reported to be profitable for its shareholders, and was relieved of its statutory obligation to operate passenger services with the Liverpool Overhead Railway Act 1956 (4 & 5 Eliz.
+2. c. lxxxii).

 Despite public protest, the line was closed on the evening of 30 December 1956.
 The final two scheduled trains were full of passengers and were timed to meet at Pier Head, where crowds gathered.
 It was the first electrified urban railway in the UK to close.

 A small number of staff were kept to maintain the buildings and structures, and it was hoped that a way of reopening the railway could be found.
 More than 100 members of the LOR staff joined British Railways for work after its closure.
 The railway was replaced by a bus service operated by Liverpool Corporation who purchased 60 new buses for the route.
 The price of a workman's return fare subsequently increased from 8d to 1s as workers were forced to use bus services.